 Upon default by the Debtors, creditors are required to provide written notice of such Default to the Debtors and their counsel, The Smeberg Law Firm, PLLC by certified mail, return receipt requested, and by regular first class mail, and the Debtors shall have thirty (30) days from the date of the notice to cure the default.
 Any defect in such default notice shall toll the running of the thirty (30) day cure period.
 Notice of default shall be given to the Debtors and Ronald Smeberg.
 If the Debtors fail to cure within the thirty (30) day cure period provided herein, creditors shall be allowed to foreclose their liens without further notice of hearing before the Court.
-The Debtors shall be entitled to three (3) notices of default for each calendar year.
-On the fourth (4th) notice of default for a calendar year, creditors shall be allowed to foreclose their liens without further notice of hearing before the Court, further notice of hearing before the Court, or move to have the case converted to a case under Chapter 7.
+The Debtors shall be entitled to two (2) notices of default for each calendar year.
+On the third (3rd) notice of default for a calendar year, creditors shall be allowed to foreclose their liens without further notice of hearing before the Court, or move to have the case converted to a case under Chapter 7.